GBuenaflor/01azure-aks-ingresscontroller-agic/README.md

 1. Create new AKS Cluster (with Advance Networking) and ApplicationGateway (using Azure Terraform)

-2. Create new DNS Zone
+2. Create new DNS Zone , edit GoDaddy nameserver (assume you have Domain registered in Godaddy) to utilize Azure Name Servers

 ------------------------------------------------------------------------------